tokio-rs/website/content/docs/going-deeper/tasks.md

 After we've created the `sender` then we see our familiar executor [`spawn`] method.
 We just saw that this is where we tie off a future and a task is created.
-Unlike before, however, we then see a new method called, [`execute`].
+Unlike before, however, we then see a new method called [`execute`].
 This method consumes ownership of the [`Spawn`] and will run it to completion on an instance of the [`Executor`] trait provided; it automatically takes care of the unpark details we mentioned before.